Annie Lobert: Media and public appearances

 In 2006, Lobert began working on a joint media project with Heather Veitch of JCs Girls, entitled "Saving Sex City".
 However, the project was short lived and as of November 2008, Lobert and Veitch were no longer producing episodes.

 In March 2009, Lobert participated in a nationally televised informal debate presented by ABC News Nightline that posed the question, "Does Satan Exist?"
 Other participants in the debate included Carlton Pearson; Deepak Chopra; and Mark Driscoll, pastor of Mars Hill Church in Seattle, where the debate was held.
 The debate was the third installment of the "Face-Off" series presented by Nightline, following "Does God Exist?" and "America Addicted to Porn?".

 Lobert has spoken in churches and regional conferences throughout the United States, as well as during news reports and national news magazine programs.
 Her topics generally include a presentation of her testimony and experiences as a victim of sex trafficking, while sharing an overview of the primary and secondary harmful effects of involvement in the sex industry.

 As of 2010, Lobert has been involved with MTV EXIT Concerts and The Whosoevers, a rock band and national evangelistic speaking group.
 During these events, she speaks and shares the story of her life.
 Taking the name "The Whosoevers" (from John 3:16), the purpose of the group is to "impact those whose pain has previously driven them to addictive or self-destructive behaviors."
-Regular members and leaders of the group include Korn member, Brian "Head" Welch; Sonny Sandoval of P.O.D. and Lacey Sturm, formerly of Flyleaf.
+Regular members and leaders of the group include Korn member, Brian "Head" Welch; Sonny Sandoval of P.O.D. and Lacey Sturm of Flyleaf.

 In 2010, Lobert appeared on news programs and talk shows in support of an Investigation Discovery documentary show, Hookers: Saved on the Strip, including on NBC's Today Show with Meredith Vieira, and HLN's The Joy Behar Show.

-Some of the programs and documentaries in which Lobert has appeared or been featured include:
+Annie Lobert and her Destiny House program are depicted as themselves in the 2022 indie sex trafficking thriller Beyond the Neon.
+Although the movie itself is scripted, Lobert and the interviews with victims are authentic and documented footage of real survivors.